TananK/Learn-Data-Science-For-Social-Good/README.md

-# Data Science Competitions group at ChiHackNight
+# Learn Data Science for Social Good group at ChiHackNight
 Main repo for Chicago Learn Data Science from Competitions

 ### About the group